wenxuan-xia/IE633-data-analysis/README.md

 # IE633-data-analysis
-Data prepare and Analysis for paper
+Data preparing and Analysis for paper